CharlotteBenadiba/Data-Analyst-Bootcamp/week3/day2/lesson4-Dataset Generation.md

 In this lesson, we're going to delve into the art and science of dataset generation.
 This is a crucial skill in data science, as having the right dataset is often the key to successful analyses and model training.

 ## What You Will Learn
-- Techniques for generating datasets.
+- Techniques for generating datasets (Synthetic Data Generation, Data Augmentation, Simulation-Based Generation, Crowdsourcing)
-- Best practices to ensure the quality and relevance of generated data.
+- Best Practices in Dataset Generation
-- Hands-on exercises for practical experience.
+- Hands-On Exercise: Dataset Creation

 ### Introduction
 Generating a dataset involves creating a set of data from scratch or modifying existing datasets to suit specific needs.
 This process is essential in situations where real-world data is not available or insufficient.